 The OCCC Library has many other databases that could be useful to you depending on your research.
 Explore the following databases and perform some practice searches to get a feel for how they behave.

-The following two resources are perfect for an argumentative paper or to learn more about a controversial topic:
+Perfect for an argumentative paper or to learn more about a controversial topic.

 This week you will be required to complete another quiz on EBSCOhost and the Health and Wellness annotated bibliography.